-Over the weekend, I watched the new documentary Room 237, which explores conspiracy theories surrounding Kubrick’s The Shining.
-Nine interview subjects discuss their wildly different interpretations of the film, each believing they have decoded hidden messages that reveal its true meaning.
+The documentary Room 237, explores different conspiracy theories surrounding Stanley Kubrick’s The Shining.
+Nine interview subjects discuss nine wildly different interpretations of the film, each of them believing they have decoded hidden messages that reveal a secret meaning.
 One believes the film is about the genocide of the Native Americans, another the Holocaust.
 One even asserts that deviations from Steven King’s novel are Kubrick’s confession that he faked the moon landing footage for NASA.

-Frankly, I didn’t learn a single thing about The Shining from Room 237.
-However, it did make me think about how some (probably many) people erroneously approach and interpret films, novels, poems, plays, and other works of art.
+I didn’t learn a single thing about The Shining from Room 237.
+However, it did make me think about how some many people erroneously approach and interpret films, novels, poems, plays, and other works of art.

 My students have usually taken multiple literature courses, but have not taken a creative writing class before.
 I can only conclude that they went astray during those lit classes.
 Literary scholarship and criticism are not about decoding hidden messages.
 A BA in literature will not help you get to the center of the labyrinth.
 But I understand why students feel this way, and why that feeling leads some students who love literature to become so frustrated with their courses they reject literature as a discipline.
 I know because I was one of those students.

-As an undergraduate at the University of Florida I wanted to write novels but it seemed my literature classes were really political science classes in disguise—novels were presented as political manifestos rather than works of art.
+As an undergraduate at the University of Florida I wanted to write novels but it seemed my literature classes were really political science classes in disguise — novels were presented as political manifestos rather than works of art.
+At the center of the labyrinth was a political message.

-I don’t think my English professors at UF did anything wrong or were bad professors.
-In fact, when I look back most of them were phenomenal professors.
+I don’t think my English professors at UF were bad professors.
+In fact, when I look back most of them were great.
 The problem was, I didn’t understand the purposes and methods of literary scholarship and criticism and I didn’t know what I was supposed to be doing.

 This is how things go awry in the literature department.

 The other day I was having a conversation with my department’s director of graduate studies and she said she felt English, as a discipline, did a bad job at explaining its tools and methods and making the distinction between each clear.
 I suspect every discipline is bad at explaining its methods to outsiders.
-(I bet even most scientists, who could easily explain the basic steps of the scientific method, could not explain how science came to be codified and formalized during the 17th and 18th centuries as the primary means by which human knowledge is created.
-In other words, why the scientific method is what it is.)
-We need to treat every undergraduate literature student as an outsider.
-They don’t really know or understand what goes on in the lit department—they don’t understand what lit professors do other than teach lit.
-I certainly didn't.
+I bet even most scientists, who could easily explain the basic steps of the scientific method, could not explain how science came to be codified and formalized during the 17th and 18th centuries as the primary means by which human knowledge is created.
+In other words, why the scientific method is what it is.

 — 31 March 2013